 “Washing” the Dishes: What kid doesn’t love to play in the water, especially with the kind of heat we’re having in our town?
 Gabriel loves to get up on a chair, squirt some bubbles into the water and either wash dishes or give his little figurines a bath.
 This keeps him entertained for hours!

 Sensory Play with Rice or Beans: This gets messy, so I like to have my son play with either rice or beans on the tile floor.
-We put either dry ingredient into a bin, bury some of toys inside and let him go to town pulling them in and out, burying their legs or creating little scenes with animals.
-We’ve colored the rice with food coloring and created layers in one of our glass jars, added some plastic flowers and given it as a gift to his grandparents!
+We put either dry ingredients into a bin, bury some of the toys inside and let him go to town pulling them in and out, burying their legs, or creating little scenes with animals.
+We’ve colored the rice with food coloring and created layers in one of our glass jars added some plastic flowers, and given it as a gift to his grandparents!

 Stringing Beads: A great activity for working on motor skills, we love to use pieces of ribbon, twine or string and multi-colored beads to create fun, colorful jewelry, key chains and do-dads.